bigdatagenomics/adam/docs/api/joins.rst

 Separate reads into overlapping and non-overlapping features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This query joins an RDD of reads with an RDD of features using an outer
+This query joins a genomic dataset of reads with a genomic dataset of features using an outer
 join.
 The outer join will produce an RDD where each read is optionally
 mapped to a feature.
 If a given read does not overlap with any features
 provided, it is paired with a ``None``.
 After we perform the join, we